Skip to main content

 At a glance

 This card watches the customer master, the join that everything else in finance depends on.
 It takes buyers who have completed orders on a connected storefront and checks whether each one has a matching SAP Business Partner in the customer role.
 The ones with no match are the problem: their invoices cannot post under the correct role assignment, their AR aging is miskeyed or lands in a catch-all dummy customer, and their credit exposure is invisible to FSCM.
 This is customer-master drift, and it is the upstream cause of half the revenue-at-risk findings elsewhere in the Nerve Centre.
 A clean storefront-to-Business-Partner map is the precondition for accurate billing, accurate AR, and accurate credit control.
-This page covers both the customer-master view and its cross-channel twin: it is written to serve both, and it leans cross-channel because that is where the money leaks.
+This page covers both the customer-master view and its cross-platform twin: it is written to serve both, and it leans cross-platform because that is where the money leaks.

 Calculation